rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 ## Verification Steps

-Currently, the most common way to use Android Meterpreter is to create it as an APK, and then execute it in victim device.
+Currently, the most common way to use Android Meterpreter is to create it as an APK, and then execute it on a victim device.

 To start listner run msfconsole in terminal and then set listner settings: